Flood Warnings in Berkshire

 Groundwater

-High groundwater levels may lead to flooding.
+Continued high groundwater levels may lead to flooding.
 Flooding of low-lying areas and roads is possible.
-Groundwater levels are now falling very gradually at our Northfield Farm borehole in the Great Shefford area.
-We expect levels to remain high over the next few weeks and levels will remain sensitive to further sustained rainfall.
-Due to the nature of groundwater flooding, this situation could continue for several weeks or longer.
+Groundwater levels are high but gradually falling at our Northfield Farm borehole in the Great Shefford area.
+Groundwater levels are expected to continue falling slowly over the coming week following drier conditions over recent weeks.
+Due to the nature of groundwater, flooding could continue for several weeks or longer.
 We are closely monitoring rainfall and groundwater levels.
-Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
-Take particular care when driving through flood water both for your own safety and to prevent flooding to others.
-This message will be updated by 12 PM, on the 17 March 2026, or as the situation changes.
+Residents are advised to consider property resilience measures and ensure that pumps are working where they have been installed.
+Keep up to date with groundwater levels on the 'Get Flood Warnings' site on gov.uk.
+This message will be updated by 04:00PM on the 12 May 2026, or as the situation changes.

 Frequently Asked Questions